 Prior to TARI, he worked as a Deputy Editor with “Governance Now” – a fortnightly magazine on public policy and governance.

 At TARI, Purnananda is working as Manager Accounts, contributing his expertise to the organisation.

 Rewa, a Principal Consultant with TARI is a fellow member and rank holder of the Institute of Chartered Accountants of India (ICAI).
-She holds a bachelor’sdegree in commerce from Shri Ram College of Commerce, University of Delhi.
-Rewa is a gold medallist in the intermediate examinations of the Institute of Cost and Works Accountants of India.
+She holds a bachelor’s degree in commerce from Shri Ram College of Commerce, University of Delhi.
+Rewa is a gold medalist in the intermediate examinations of the Institute of Cost and Works Accountants of India.
 She has worked with some of the top multinational companies and consulting firms like Citigroup, GE Money and PricewaterhouseCoopers (PwC).

 Rewa began her career with PwC, where she developed deep domain knowledge and advisory skills in the financial and technology sector.
 At Citigroup she worked as Credit and Risk Management Services manager handling credit operations, documentation, credit approval, relationship management and related activities for mainly Indian clients giving insights and understanding of nuances of family owned businesses.
 At GE Money she handled the financial planning and analysis for their consumer finance business.
 She was involved in cost and benefit analysis for various projects, product profitability and other business decisions, involving critical success factors.